Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 • Shorten the time required to confirm a clinical diagnosis of VS infection.

-• Ensure that herds are free of VS
+• Help ensure that herds are free of VS

 • Early prevention of spread of this virus